Persistence of Diversity in Investor/Trader Beliefs

 Seer-Suckers, or the Efficient Everything Hypothesis: “No matter how much evidence exists that seers do not exist, suckers will pay for the existence of seers.”

-One interpretation of such observations is that (complex) financial markets are highly forgiving of “errors” and “irrelevancies” and “irrationalities.”
-Fundamental characteristics of the markets seem to value diversity persistence, as something like a hedge against market collapse due to large unpredictable variations in market internals or externals.
-There may be some analogies with biological evolution and a generalized human behavioral evolution.
-The system characteristics that support/encourage diversity are strong enough to balance system tendencies to optimize (natural selection), thereby strongly inhibiting any non-adaptive stasis.
+One interpretation of such observations is that complex financial markets are highly forgiving of “errors” and “irrelevancies” and “irrationalities.”
+Fundamental characteristics of the markets seem to value diversity persistence, as something like a hedge against market breakdown in response to shocks.
+There may be an analogy to biological and behavioral evolution.
+The system characteristics that support/encourage diversity (random drift) are strong enough to balance system tendencies to optimize (convergence via natural selection), thereby strongly resisting non-adaptive stasis.

-Another interpretation is that the “errors” and “irrelevancies” and “irrationalities” are hypotheses awaiting power law-generated evidence.
-They appear erroneous or irrelevant or irrational in the context of assumed tame distributions.
+Another interpretation is that the “errors” and “irrelevancies” and “irrationalities” are hypotheses awaiting evidence from wild distributions.
+They appear erroneous or irrelevant or irrational in the context of an incorrectly assumed tame distribution.

 In summary, while financial markets may be adaptive, the adaptive process appears to be very messy, strongly preserving a wide diversity of investor/trader beliefs.